 Our internal control over financial reporting may have weaknesses and conditions that could require correction or remediation, the disclosure of which may have an adverse impact on the price of our Common Stock.
 We are required to establish and maintain appropriate internal controls over financial reporting.
 Failure to establish those controls, or any failure of those controls once established, could adversely affect our public disclosures regarding our business, financial condition or results of operations.
-In addition, management's assessment of internal controls over financial reporting may identify weaknesses and conditions that need to be addressed in our internal controls over financial reporting or other matters that may raise concerns for investors.
-Any actual or perceived weaknesses that need to be addressed in our internal control over financial reporting or disclosure of management's assessment of our internal controls over financial reporting may have an adverse impact on the price of our Common Stock.
+In addition, management's assessment of internal controls over financial reporting or other matters that may raise concerns for investors.
+Any actual or perceived weaknesses that need to be addressed in our internal controls over financial reporting may have an adverse impact on the price of use for an adverse impact on the price of our Common Stock.